trilitech/tezos-developer-docs/docs/architecture/rpc.md

 Tezos RPC uses JSON to send and receive data, but it does not adhere to the JSON-RPC specification.

+For a list of the endpoints in the Tezos RPC protocol, see [Shell RPCs - Reference](https://tezos.gitlab.io/shell/rpc.html#rpc-index-shell) in the Octez documentation.

 ## Public and private RPC nodes

 All Tezos nodes run RPC servers, but the RPC interface is subject to an access policy.